House Mouse Hybrid Zone Project

 Contact Us

 Have you seen house mice around your home, farm, shed, or barn?
 We’re currently looking for house mice found dead (e.g., in traps or pest control) in the region.
-If you're willing to help or have questions, please get in touch!
+If you're willing to help, please get in touch!